melexis/traceability-viewer/README.md

 The product number and the BASE_URL contains the path to the build/doc folder of that product.

-# JSON folder
+# Location of Traceability Export

 The path to the exported database.json file.
 This is the BASE_URL followed by the product number, ending with /database.json.

 # URL

-The path to the html documentation.
+The path to the HTML documentation.
 Depending on the file structure, the ending could be changed to `/rom/html/document.html#id` in case of ROM.

 # Filters

 The groups of the V-model.
-This is in order, beginning at the left side of the V-mdoel: from top to bottom and the right side (the test side) also from top to bottom.
+This is in order, starting on the left side of the V-model: from top to bottom and the right side (the test side) also from top to bottom.
 These groups are also the filters.

-# Group colors
+# Group Colors

 The groups with their corresponding colors.

-# Link colors
+# Link Colors

-The colors of the links.
+The colors of the links, i.e., the arrows.
+The default color is gray.
-If a links is not defined in this file, it will have a gray color.